Helping You Make A Difference

 - served on the steering team that led the Valdosta Baptist Association in having a Community Day where over 25,000 were given food, clothing, medical exams, concerts, etc. with a volunteer team of over 1,000.
 In January of 2014 Community Day and the Valdosta Baptist Association partnered with the North American Mission Board and targeted seven “send cities” and an effort is continuing to expand across North America.
 Click here for more information. www.facebook.com/communitydayus

-- serves on the Board of Directors for Camp Rock of Georgia, www.camprockga.com — This non-profit organization seeks to share the love of Christ with foster and at-risk children in the state of Georgia and North Florida.
+- served on the Board of Directors for Camp Rock of Georgia, www.camprockga.com — This non-profit organization seeks to share the love of Christ with foster and at-risk children in the state of Georgia and North Florida.
 Camp Rock has also offered five years of Christmas Time at Camp Rock where over 1,200 (each year) foster children and their guardians are treated to a fun day of Christmas joy.
 Camp Rock has recently completed a Wilderness Camp facility.
 For more information go to www.facebook.com/camprockga

 - overseen various technology projects in various churches — including multiple web sites developed, streaming of worship services, projection, sermon graphics, graphic design, social media, acquisition of equipment, organization of ministry teams, etc.